clatonhendricks/OpenAI/DALLetoPPTAddin/README.md

 Make sure you have an active internet connection for seamless image generation.

 ## Feedback and Contributions
-We love to hear from our users!
+We love to hear from you!
 If you encounter any issues, have feature requests, or want to contribute, please open an issue on our GitHub page.

 ### TODO: wish list
 - New settings dialog to set the API & resolution options